devfd/react-native-workers/README.md

 Spin worker threads and run CPU intensive tasks in the background.
 Bonus point on Android you can keep a worker alive even when a user quit the application :fireworks:

 ## Features
-- JS workers for iOS and Android
+- JS web workers for iOS and Android
 - access to native modules (network, geolocation, storage ...)
 - Android Services in JS :tada:

-## Warning
-This plugin is still in beta and some features are missing.
-Current restrictions include:
-- worker files are only loaded from http://localhost:8081.
-- worker files are not yet packaged with your application.
-- no HMR support. no hot-reload support.

 ## Installation